rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 By R. S. Doiel 2016-08-16

-When I started maintaining a website on Github a few years ago my needs were so simple I hand coded the HTML.
+When I started maintaining a website on GitHub a few years ago my needs were so simple I hand coded the HTML.
 Eventually I adopted a markdown processor for maintaining the prose.
 My "theme" was a CSS file and some HTML fragments to wrap the markdown output.
 If I needed